 Kern was a widower and is survived by a son and a daughter.
-After the accident his remains were removed to McCarthy's undertaking rooms, from where the funeral will be held tomorrow afternoon at 3 o'clock.
-Eventually the railroad officials took action to close Dippold Crossing.
+After the accident his remains were removed to McCarthy's undertaking rooms, from where the funeral will be held tomorrow afternoon at 2 o'clock.
 The Evening Telegram, Syracuse, NY, Thursday, June 19, 1902